How to find your WooCommerce customer lifetime value

 Filtering your customers by their lifetime value

 The lifetime value field is also available in the Users Insights smart filters.
 If you click the “Add Filter” button and select the Lifetime Value option from the list, you will get a list of all the available filters for this field.
 The first filter option is “Lifetime Value is”.
-As the name suggests, this filter allows you to set an exact value for the lifetime value filter to show all the customers whose lifetime value is equal to the specified value.
+As the name suggests, this filter allows you to set an exact value for the lifetime value filter to show all the customers whose lifetime value equals the set value.

 woocommerce lifetime value order by